p≡p for Outlook¶

 Terminal server Windows 2012, Windows 2016/2019

 Outlook 2010, Outlook 2013, Outlook 2016, Outlook 2019 and Outlook from Office 365

 Latest service pack is required

 .Net Framework 4.0 and higher is required for add-on to work.

 As long as you can run the appropriate Outlook version on your hardware, p≡p for Outlook will work on your current hardware.

-The following features are available in p≡p for Outlook version 1.1.x:
+The following features are available in the latest version of p≡p for Outlook: